 In the evening too, all the crowds which lay decisively around the beaches of the island during the day, now pour into the streets of Chania for the obligatory evening stroll, accompanied by some eating and drinking.
 And although there is plenty of space for that; I mean, the old harbour itself is long and requires a lot of walking, plus the old town presents the traditional labirynth, there are still people everywhere.
 The menu is complete: taverns, small restaurants, street musicians, sellers of all sorts of squeaking and shining things, and the largest slushy stand I have ever seen.

 I cannot miss to say a bit more about the meals here, where the traditional Greek cuisine comes together with traditional Italian; having in mind the long Venetian rule on the island, the latter is already quite local.
-Sitting in any of the numerous places inside the long harbour is a good choice since the view os beautiful and the prices are equally high.
+Sitting in any of the numerous places inside the long harbour of Chania is a good choice since the view is beautiful and the prices are equally high.
 We ourselves chose a tiny little restaurant in which our table was laid almost directly on the sidewalk; and maybe we should have asked for an advertisement agent’s percentage as a lot of people were stopping to peek in our plates and the menu – it seems we were very skillful eaters.
 So we tried the Italian food in Greece, and it wasn’t bad at all!